Jofregf/Mining-Operations/README.md

 This project demonstrates the design and development of an end-to-end Business Intelligence solution for mining fleet operations.
 Using a synthetic PostgreSQL database, the project integrates **SQL**, **Power BI**, **Power Query**, and **DAX** to analyze productivity, operational efficiency, route performance, operator effectiveness, and fleet reliability through interactive dashboards designed for decision-making.

+# Using the database
+1. Create a database named mine.
+2. Run mine.sql.
+3. Open mining.pbix.
+4. Update the data source if necessary.

 # Dashboard Overview
 This dashboard was designed to answer key operational questions related to:
 - Fleet productivity